NiklasMerz/talks/outline-apache.md

 Users and maintainers should be aware of the state of the project and take steps to encourage people invested in the project to contribute to the best of their abilities.

-# Who am I
+# Facts about me

 1. Apache Cordova User
 2. Minor Apache Cordova contributor
 3. Active Committer & PMC
-4. No longer Cordova user and semi active maintainer
+4. No longer real Cordova user and semi active maintainer
+5. I suck at writing CSS
+6. This presentation is styled using CSS

-# How many people start
+# How many people get into open source

 Just using an OSS project